ingtarius/ansible_linter_check/README.md

 1) Install pre-commit
 https://pre-commit.com/

 2) Pull this repo.
-Role good have error for linter, but i use skip argument for commit
+Role worse have error for linter, but i use skip argument for commit

 3) Add this to bad role